Digital-Identity-Labs/digital-identity-labs.github.io/_posts/2019-05-01-updated_ishigaki.markdown

 We've released a minor update to [Ishigaki](https://github.com/Digital-Identity-Labs/ishigaki), our Docker image for the Shibboleth IdP.

-The Jetty project released Jetty 9.4.18, a minor update, a few days ago, and today The Shibboleth Consortium released a minor update to the Shibboleth IdP, so it's time for a new release of Ishigaki: 0.4.5.
+The Jetty project released Jetty 9.4.18, a minor update, a few days ago, and today The Shibboleth Consortium released a minor update to the Shibboleth IdP (3.4.4), so it's time for a new release of Ishigaki: 0.4.5.

 Jetty has had [quite a few bugfixes since 9.4.15](https://github.com/eclipse/jetty.project/releases), including fixes for a directory